-This tool applies when a methodology references it to quantify emissions from electricity consumption or those associated with electricity displaced by new generation.
+This tool applies where a methodology references the tool to quantify emissions from electricity consumption or those associated with electricity displaced by new generation.
 One or more of the following electricity supply scenarios apply:

-- 1) Scenario A Grid Electricity System1: The national or regional grid supplies/receives electricity. - 2) Scenario B Purpose-Built Wheeling Arrangements (PBWA): A new, off-site, low-carbon power plant (or phase) is constructed and connected to the national or regional grid to supply electricity to a project activity.
-All of the following conditions apply: - a) The low-carbon power plant (or phase) is in the same country as the project activity; - b) The project activity and the power plant (or phase) are connected through the national or regional grid(s) such that electricity may be transmitted from the power plant to the project, and the connection is metered;
+- Scenario A Grid Electricity System:1 The national or regional grid supplies/receives electricity. - 2) Scenario B Purpose-Built Wheeling Arrangements (PBWA):2 A new, off-site, low-carbon power plant (or phase) is constructed and connected to the national or regional grid to supply electricity to a project activity.
+All of the following conditions apply: - a) The low-carbon power plant (or phase) is in the same country as the project activity;

-&lt;sup>1 For guidance only: CDM ACM0002 (5), AMS-I.D 2(a), AMS-I.F 2(a) describe activities similar to Scenario A.
+1 For guidance only: CDM ACM0002 (5), AMS-I.D 2(a), and AMS-I.F 2(a) describe activities similar to Scenario A.

-&lt;sup>2 For guidance only: CDM AMS-I.D 2(b) and ACM00123 describe activities similar to Scenario B but differ because Scenario B only applies to electricity use in conjunction with a separate project activity (e.g., biochar production).
-By contrast, the CDM methodologies credit the renewable energy generation as the project activity.
+2 For guidance only: CDM AMS-I.D 2(b) and ACM00123 describe activities similar to Scenario B but differ because Scenario B only applies to electricity use in conjunction with a separate project activity (e.g., biochar production).
+By contrast, the CDM methodologies credit renewable energy generation as the project activity.